MadByteDE/SPT-Linux-Guide/docs/lutris_installer_official.md

 - **Wine**: The default wine runner (wine-ge-8-26-x86_64) will not run the `SPTInstaller` executable!
     - We recommend [Kron4ek vanilla wine-9.19-amd64](https://github.com/Kron4ek/Wine-Builds/releases/tag/9.19) for the installation! (can be changed back afterwards)

-## Notes

-- Sometimes the `Bsg Launcher` can return an error when being closed, resulting in the installation to fail.
-Make sure to keep all game files when asked by Lutris & retry running the script
-- It's possible that the EFT client launches during the installation in the `BSG Launcher`.
-You can close it e.g. using `Alt+F4` to continue with the installation process

 ## Installation